MEF4232/basic-web-pages/README.md

 ## ⬜ Chapter 11 - Responsive Images

+> To make our images responsive, we have to take three things into consideration:
+> - The device’s dimensions
+> - The image’s dimensions
+> - The device’s screen resolution ([Responsive Images](https://www.internetingishard.com/html-and-css/responsive-images/))

 ## ⬜ Chapter 12 - Semantic HTML

 ## ⬜ Chapter 13 - Forms